ytopt-team/ytopt/docs/tutorials/mmm-block/tutorial-mmm-block.md

 `
 - Start search

 `python -m ytopt.search.ambs --evaluator ray --problem problem.Problem --max-evals=5 --learner RF `

+Note that use `python3` if your environment is built with python3.

 --------------
 Once autotuning kick off, ytopt.log, results.csv, and results.json will be rendered.